What is naloxone?

 OTC Narcan® nasal spray naloxone can be purchased in a 2-pack at local retailers or online for $44.99.

-The out-of-pocket cost ranges from $70 to $150 for a two-dose kit.
+Prescription naloxone may be available at your local pharmacy pursuant to the State Health Commissioner’s Standing Order.
 Some insurance plans may pay some portion of the cost, but coverage varies widely.

 For more information, please see our frequently asked questions: